 It’s fair to say the world has changed since McCarthy came up with the 4Ps back in 1960.
 But that only changes the context in which the 4Ps has to work.
 The original purpose of the 4Ps – to organise and prioritise key actions to grow your brand – still applies.

-For us, one of the biggest changes has been how businesses deliver services.
-Digital and technology have changed how customers experience services in all sort of areas.
+One of the biggest changes has been how businesses deliver services.
+Digital and technology have changed how we get services in all sorts of areas.
 From travel to insurance, from food delivery to how we connect with each other.

-As per our marketing planning guide, there’s 3 extra Ps you need to consider in the services marketing mix – people, process and physical evidence.
-We’ll look at each of those to see how you can build your competitive advantage with them.
+As per our marketing planning guide, there’s 3 extra Ps in the services marketing mix – people, process and physical evidence.
+We’ll look how each one can help you build your competitive advantage.
 But first, let’s look at the difference between products and services.

 The difference between products and services

-Most normal (i.e. non marketing people) get that products and services ae different.
-But it’s the strict 4Ps of marketing followers who wedge services into “product” that confuse things.
+Most normal (i.e. non marketing people) get that products and services are different.
+But some marketers confusingly claim services are products too.
+Let’s clear that up first.